 We’ve all felt like throwing up our hands and calling it quits occasionally.
 You would think that doing nothing at all to celebrate the holidays would be the best way to reduce stress.
 But that may not be so.

 We love the whole Christmas season, and we know you do too!
 But as we’ve discussed it can be a bit much.
 This time of year should be about family, love, and counting our blessings.
-Hopefully something on our list will help you reduce stress and enjoy the holidays more this year than ever before.
+Hopefully, something on our list will help you to eliminate holiday stress and enjoy the season more this year than ever before.